adamfowleruk/crosscryptfs/docs/DESIGN.md

-Separating out the encryption of the keyfile from the encryption of individual files allows the outer encryption keys to be changed in a single operation without the needs to decrypt and re-encrypt every file.
+Separating out the encryption of the keyfile from the encryption of individual files allows the outer encryption keys to be changed in a single operation without the need to decrypt and re-encrypt every file.
+There are also other benefits mentioned in the [Layers](LAYERS.md) document.

 The settings file in the outer `.crosscryptfs` folder specifies enough settings to allow crosscryptfs to decrypt the Keyfile only.
-This keyfile contains all information necessary to decrypt the contents of the filesystem itself.
-This includes:-
+This keyfile contains all information necessary to decrypt the contents of the inner layer's filesystem itself.

+(Note: The outer layer's keyfile would by default be held as plain files in the `~/.crosscryptfsmeta` folder where a TPM or external KEK management solution were not in use.
+In this case, a subfolder would specify settings for each outer file environment.
+These folders would each contain the same keyfile data we mention elsewhere in this document.
+They may in future support basic password protection using a user's openssl key settings.)

+This data includes:-

 - The `.crosscryptfs` settings file in `KEY=VALUE` format
 - Any binary settings file for the chosen encryption mechanism